 Meeting Minutes and Agendas

-- Such minutes shall posted on the SBCC website.
+- Such audio recordings and minutes shall be posted on the SBCC website.

-- The minutes will be retained according to the SBCC records retention schedule.
+- The minutes and audio recordings will be retained according to the SBCC records retention schedule.

 - All minutes will be produced for Council or standing committee for their respective review and approval.